Skip to main content

 ML classifier.
 A fine-tuned model scores each sentence from 0.0 (safe) to 1.0 (injection) in ~4ms.
 Catches novel attacks that patterns miss.

-Why are AI agents vulnerable to prompt injection?
+Why are AI agents vulnerable to indirect prompt injection?

-AI agents are vulnerable because they treat all incoming text as trusted context, including text from external systems they connect to.
+AI agents are vulnerable to indirect prompt injection because they treat all incoming text as trusted context, including text from external systems they connect to.

 When an agent pulls data from emails, documents, tickets, or API responses, it processes whatever those systems contain.
 Anyone who can write to those systems can embed hidden instructions the agent will follow.